Beldin123/lpo/README.md

 The lporun subdirectory contains the executable of the same name which is intended as a tutorial demonstrating how lpo and gpx functions are used.
 It must be installed and configured as described in the following section.

-The lporun directory contains several text files which contain sample LP and MILP problems, in MPS format, that are used by the lporun executable.
+The lporun directory has several text files which contain sample LP and MILP problems, in MPS format, that are used by the lporun executable.
+The sample files are hard-coded in the executable to minimize user input and keep the demo program as simple as possible.
+Users who may be interested in a more comprehensive and complex test tool may look https://github.com/go-opt/runopt, which was used during development and testing.

 # Installation and Configuration